-- iv.
-Any airline operator requesting additional Check-in Facilities above the allocation guide will be allocated these subject to availability and charged at the premium excess rate. - v.
-Early opening of Check-in Facilities during peak periods will be considered based on availability of Check-in Facilities and facilities within the Bag Make-Up Area.
-Charges for early opening during peak periods will be negotiated on a case by case basis. - vi.
-Melbourne Airport reserves the right to allocate the agreed number of Check-in Facilities anywhere within the check-in area. - vii.
+- vii.
 Changes for Check-in Facility allocation during a season will be broken down into two types: - permanent changes; and - temporary changes. - viii.
 Permanent changes to Check-in Facility allocations will be based on a written request by the airline operator to Melbourne Airport.
 The change request will be processed by Melbourne Airport within one month of receipt and applicable for the first full month of charges.
 If a request for additional Check-in Facilities is approved, this will be subject to availability and under the condition that it will not impact other airline operators and/or their ground handling agents through customer queueing or crowding.
 If the request is for reduced Check-in Facilities and the request is approved, the airline operator's standing charge will be discontinued at the end of the month after the month of receipt of the notice.
 This will then be the new standing charge.
 This is not related to location of Check-in Facilities.
 If a request under this provision is denied, the airline operator will be notified. - ix.
-Temporary changes for additional Check-in Facilities: Melbourne Airport recognises that airline operators may require additional Check-in Facilities at short notice for a strictly limited period of time, up to a week.
-Airline operators can contact the ACC up to 24 hours before the additional Check-in Facilities are required with a written request for additional Check-in Facilities, which must include the reason for the request.
+Temporary changes for additional Check-in Facilities: Melbourne Airport recognises that airline operators may require additional Check-in Facilities at short notice for a strictly limited period, up to a week.
+Airline operators can contact the IOC up to 24 hours before the additional Check-in Facilities are required with a written request for additional Check-in Facilities which must include the reason for the request.
 These additional Check-in Facilities, if available, will be charged at the premium excess rate.
 There is no guarantee that additional Check-in Facilities will be made available. - x.
 Temporary changes for reduction of Check-in Facilities: Melbourne Airport also recognises that airline operators may from time to time have excess Check-in Facilities to their required allocation as a result of flight cancellations or abnormal circumstances.
 If this type of circumstance arises airline operators may, with one week's written notice to Melbourne Airport, hand back Check-in Facilities, subject to receiving approval from Melbourne Airport.
 Reduction of Check-in Facilities requests will be assessed to ensure the customer queueing and check-in environment is not impacted by congestion or crowding.
 If an airline operator has excess Check-in Facilities as a result of flight cancellations or abnormal circumstances but the airline operator is unable to provide one week's written notice to Melbourne Airport, the airline operator will be required to provide written notice to Melbourne Airport and Melbourne Airport may, but is not obliged to, re-allocate the surplus Check-in Facilities. - xi.
-Utilisation of allocated Check-in Facilities: If an airline operator consistently under-utilises the Check-in Facilities they have been allocated and this under-utilisation negatively impacts on available capacity for Melbourne Airport or oversupply for an airline operator, adjustments will be made to the future planned number of Check-in Facilities allocated.
+Utilisation of allocated Check-in Facilities: If an airline operator consistently underutilises the Check-in Facilities they have been allocated and this under-utilisation negatively impacts on available capacity for Melbourne Airport or oversupply for an airline operator, adjustments will be made to the future planned number of Check-in Facilities allocated. - xii.
+Airline operators or their ground handling agent must contact the IOC in circumstances of off schedule or disrupted operations.
+Check-in Facilities will be reallocated to accommodate this where possible.
+This decision will be made by the Airport Manager and is not considered a change for invoicing purposes. - xiii.
+In allocating Check-in Facilities, scheduled RPT services will take precedence over off schedule services.